Chapter 9: Statements Summary and Error Checking

 The following is a brief discussion of the major statement types and the semantic rules that CQL enforces for each of the statements.
 A detailed discussion of SQL statements (the bulk of these) is beyond the scope of this document and you should refer to the SQLite documentation for most details.
 However, in many cases CQL does provide additional enforcement and it is helpful to describe the basic checking that happens for each fragment of CQL.
 A much more authoritative list of the things CQL checks for can be inferred from the error documentation.
 "Tricky" errors have examples and suggested remediation.

-These are roughly, the statements that involve the database.
+These are, roughly, the statements that involve the database.

-The Top level statement list processing for select.
+Top level statement list processing for select.
 This is easily the hardest statement to process.
 Each clause has its own set of complex rules and the result of previous clauses constrains the next in a complex fashion.
 Among the things that are verified:

 - the mentioned tables exist and have the mentioned columns